RetiredWizard/Fruit-Jam-OS_MyApps/apps/Clock/README.md

 The clock is a digital clock displaying the day of the week, time, current temperature and weather forecast from weather.gov and weatherunderground.com.

 By default the time and weather is provided for the Boston, MA area however the time zone and weather station locations can be customized using a launcher.conf.json file.
-The application will search the current folder the app is running from first and then check the root folder for the launcher.conf.json file.
+The application will search the root folder for the launcher.conf.json file.

 ## Optional Parameters